elkorn/afronski.github.io/_posts/2015-10-05-sicp-in-clojure-chapter-4.md

 ;  0a336e55-5e42-4312-87ea-24e86ba4311e)
 {% endhighlight %}

-First we have defining a `lazy-seq` then we use standard mechanism of constructing the collection from the first, *evaluated* element and the rest which evaluation will be deferred.
+First we are defining a `lazy-seq` then we use standard mechanism of constructing the collection from the first, *evaluated* element and the rest, which evaluation will be deferred.
 What I mean by deferring?
-If you will try to put the first line inside a file (but not inside the *REPL* - it will force the evaluation) you will receive nothing:
+If you will try to put the following lines inside a file (but not inside the *REPL* - it will force the evaluation) you will receive nothing:

 {% highlight clojure linenos %}
 ; This returns a lazy collection, which